 Spin echo sequences - Detailed

 We have already covered the spin echo sequence in some detail earlier.
 The difference between this sequence and the one outlined on the previous page is the addition of the 180° RF pulse at TE/2.

 In the previous sequence and in gradient echo sequences the signal decays quickly due to magnetic field inhomogeneities.
 The spin echo sequence preserves the MRI signal for longer with the addition of the 180° pulse as described previously.

 The second difference is the frequency-encoding gradient.
 A positive gradient is applied prior to the 180° RF pulse.
 This has the same effect as a negative FE gradient applied after the 180° pulse.

-The TR is necessary to allow sufficient time for the T1 relaxation to complete in order to have enough Mz to give a signal when it is flipped by the 90° pulse.
+The length of the TR needs to allow sufficient time for the T1 relaxation to complete in order to have enough Mz to give a signal when it is flipped by the 90° pulse.

 - The TR is 540ms